Warsaw Rising (game): Description

 Warsaw Uprising is a two-player board wargame in which one player controls German forces and the other controls Polish forces.
 The 17" x 23" cardstock hex grid map covers 1944 Warsaw and its environs.
 The other components are 120 die-cut counters and a short rulebook.

 There is only one scenario, which lasts 12 turns, each turn covering 5–6 days.
 There are no zones of control in the game, so it is difficult for German units to stop Polish units from moving through German lines.
 Movement is also allowed through the city sewers.
 The Germans start the game with tanks and Goliaths (self-propelled demolition charges), both of which can be captured by the Poles.
-Later in the game, the Germans also gain access to Stuka dive bombers and a massive long-range rail gun.
+Later in the game, the Germans also gain access to Stuka dive bombers and a massive long-range railway gun.

 Reinforcements

 German units that are eliminated return as reinforcements three turns later.
 The Polish player only gets reinforcements by using supply points, which are gained by seizing key German positions.
 For example, capturing a normal building gains 2 supply points, and capturing the airfield is worth 24 supply points.
-The Poles are also supplied intermittently by Allied air drops, and can also cannibalize captured tanks, Goliaths, and unexploded shells from the rail gun.
+The Poles are also supplied intermittently by Allied air drops, and can also cannibalize captured tanks, Goliaths, and unexploded shells from the railway gun.